 History of the Celebration of GivingThe first Celebration of Giving was held on October 10, 2009.
 The Turtle Lodge launched the program with Winnipeg Harvest, the local food bank in Manitoba.
 Subsequent Celebrations of Giving have been held in partnership with the Muslim Community of the Greater Toronto Area (GTA), the Muslim Scouts Association of Canada, the Baha’i Community of Connecticut, USA, and the Aboriginal Music Tour with Aboriginal singer-songwriter Shy-Anne Hovorka.

-We need to become more Giving as a Community.
+Why is it Important?We need to come together as a community to work for child health and child empowerment.
+The initiatives created and supported by the Turtle Lodge are all about putting the child back into the center of our lives and helping us all reconnect to Mother Earth.
+The Cultural Restoration Foundation Supporting Ancient Indigenous Knowledge is about restoring a way of life We need to become more Giving as a Community.
 We need to teach our children how to Give.
 There is truth in the old saying: the more we give the more we receive.
 This has already been a decade of Giving for Winnipeg and the Province of Manitoba.
 We have seen volunteers come out to sandbag when the rivers threatened to overflow.
 Let the city and province located in the Heart of America show themselves to be the City and Province with a Heart!

+“The Earth also needs our help and Respect.
+By not taking from the Earth for one day, we are Giving her our Respect and gratitude, by allowing her that time to rest.
 As much as we need to give to each other in the human family, we must extend that giving to the Earth who provides the food, the water, the medicine and the teachings that are given to all of us unconditionally from the love of the Earth.
 We must find a way to understand our relationship to all Life.
 What we are proposing in celebrating life is participating in the act of Giving.
 If we achieve that level of understanding – that the more we give the more we receive – we can eradicate poverty and child hunger.”